Indulge in northern Arizona's wine country.

 Wine tasting doesn’t have to be sedentary, and some fun activities exclude wine altogether.

-Water to Wine is a beginner-friendly inflatable-kayak trip (offered Wednesdays to Sundays from March to October) on the Verde River through limestone canyons and alongside riverbanks lined with willows, maples, sycamores, cattails, and, yes, native grapevines.
+Water to Wine is a beginner-friendly inflatable-kayak trip on the Verde River through limestone canyons and alongside riverbanks lined with willows, maples, sycamores, cattails, and, yes, native grapevines.
 As the clever title suggests, you end up at a tasting room — Alcantara, near Cottonwood — with the trip fee including a tasting on the winery deck overlooking the vines.

 Wine can be paired with the outdoors in other ways, too.
-Horsin’ Around Adventures offers Vino Vaquero rides with tastings at all three Cornville wineries.
+Horsin’ Around Adventures offers Vino Vaquero rides with a tasting at a nearby winery.
 If hiking is more your thing, pack a picnic and head to Cottonwood’s Dead Horse Ranch State Park trails or any of the popular red rock trails in nearby Sedona.

 If You Go

-This article was first published in Arizona Highroads in September/October 2016.
+This article was first published in Arizona Highroads in September/October 2016 and updated in February 2019.
 Some facts may have aged gracelessly.
 Please call ahead to verify information.